- This event has passed.

-Anderson first fell in love with the music of Louis “Satchmo” Armstrong while playing with the 2nd AD (Fwd) Jazz Band in Germany where he was stationed as a paratrooper.
-Following one such performance for some high-ranking officials, the Command Sergeant Major of the U.S Army asked Anderson to put together a show of nothing but Armstrong’s greatest hits.
-Anderson was known throughout Germany for playing like Satchmo, but singing like him was a different story.
+Anderson first fell in love with the music of Louis “Satchmo” Armstrong while playing with the 2nd AD Jazz Band in Germany where he was stationed as a paratrooper.
+Following one such performance for high-ranking officials, the Command Sergeant Major of the U.S Army asked Anderson to put together a show of nothing but Armstrong’s greatest hits.
+Anderson was known throughout Germany for playing like Satchmo but singing like him was a different story.
 Practice, however, made perfect and he soon managed to replicate Armstrong’s trademark growl with stirring accuracy.

-After a horrific accident sidelined Anderson’s career as a musician — he was told by doctors he would never be able to play trumpet again — he miraculously recovered to form the Wonderful World Tribute Band with the guidance of South Florida’s Gold Coast Jazz Society Series ”Who was Louis Armstrong” teaching elements of Jazz to elementary students through which he’s brought the legendary music of Louis Armstrong to life.
-Anderson and his ( U.S) Wonderful World Band has made a significant mark of New Orleans flare to the South Florida area and is currently residing in Germany and touring the E.U with his Wonderful World Trio which is based out of Budapest Hungary.
+After a horrific accident sidelined Anderson’s career as a musician — he was told by doctors he would never be able to play trumpet again.
+He miraculously recovered to form the Wonderful World Tribute Band with the guidance of South Florida’s Gold Coast Jazz Society Series ”Who was Louis Armstrong”, teaching elements of Jazz to elementary students bringing the legendary music of Louis Armstrong to life.
+Anderson and his Wonderful World Band have brought New Orleans flare to the South Florida area and continues to be celebrated and well known with tours throughout Europe.
 Anderson’s Armstrong is too natural to be called uncanny.
-Starting out with the look, he slips easily into the rest — the dinner jacket, the trumpet and hanky, the roly-poly voice, and above all, the contagious the joie de vivre that made Armstrong so beloved.
+Starting out with the look, he slips easily into the rest — the dinner jacket, the trumpet and hanky, the roly-poly voice, and above all, the contagious joie de vivre that made Armstrong so beloved.